The Pharmaceutical Intellectual Property and Competition Law Review: Brazil

 The main discussion in the case was related to the fact that SM's expansion strategy would include the acquisition of companies whose economic groups did not meet the revenues notification thresholds.
 In this context, after a complaint presented by a third party, CADE became aware of the transaction and determined its notification, even though the turnover filing thresholds were not met.
 CADE understood that SM's dominance would cause a bottleneck effect in the pharmaceutical compounding market, raising barriers to access of final consumers to medicines to fit the unique need of a patient.
 Thus, approval of the transaction was conditioned to a set of behavioural remedies.9

-More recently, in July 2019, Merger No. 08700.001206/2019-90, a joint venture between GSK and Pfizer Inc (Pfeizer) (combining the companies healthcare divisions) was approved by CADE's Administrative Tribunal after the parties committed to structural remedies.
+In July 2019, Merger No. 08700.001206/2019-90, a joint venture between GSK and Pfizer Inc (Pfizer) (combining the companies healthcare divisions) was approved by CADE's Administrative Tribunal after the parties committed to structural remedies.

-In relation to CADE's role related to punitive measures, the authorities are responsible for investigating and curbing alleged anticompetitive behaviour across all range of markets, including the pharmaceutical sector.
+In relation to CADE's role related to punitive measures, the authorities are responsible for investigating and curbing alleged anticompetitive behaviour across a range of markets, including the pharmaceutical sector.

 According to the Brazilian Competition Law, anticompetitive practices encompass any acts whatsoever intended or otherwise purporting to produce the following effects, even if any such effects are not achieved, and irrespective of fault: